PeiranHan/PeiranHan.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Peiran Han is currently a Ph.D. candidate at the School of Traffic and Transportation, Beijing Jiaotong University(BJTU).
-From March 2024 to March 2025, He is visiting Chair of Railway Operation, ”Friedrich List” Faculty of Transport and Traffic Sciences, Technische Universit¨at Dresden (TU Dresden).
+From March 2024 to March 2025, He is visiting Chair of Railway Operation, ”Friedrich List” Faculty of Transport and Traffic Sciences, TU Dresden.
 {style="text-align: justify;"}